pdinklag/MinecraftStats/README.md

 This section describes how to set up _MinecraftStats_ to work on your server.

 ### Compatibility
 Since version 2.0, ___MinecraftStats_ is compatible only to Minecraft 1.13 or later__ (more precisely: snapshot [17w47a][5] or later).
-This is because starting with the snapshot 17w47a, Minecraft stores statistics very differently from before.
+This is because starting with snapshot 17w47a, Minecraft stores statistics very differently from before.
 In the process of updating _MinecraftStats_ for 1.13, the complete infrastructure has been rewritten and is in no way compatible to older servers.

 If your server runs Minecraft 1.12.2 or prior, please use [_MinecraftStats 1.0_][3] and do not follow this guide any further, but use the old guide.

+I am trying to keep the statistics up to date with Minecraft snapshots.
+Since Mojang often decide to rename entity IDs, this may mean that compatibility to a prior release version of Minecraft breaks.
+If you notice such a case, please don't hesitate to [open an issue][4] about that!

 #### Migrating
 If you used _MinecraftStats_ 1.0 before, the only way to migrate is delete it and use this new version instead.